ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

 poem: |-
   Forever young, as trees go
   a great age we shall never know.
+  Forever young, we will stay
+  and happily dance our years away.

-  Supple limbs touch the ground
+  Supple limbs grace the ground
   Swing and sway, sweep around
   If we had toes or a nose,
   Sure, we could also touch those.